A provincial state of emergency remains in effect due to numerous wildfires.

 However, the applicant will need to coordinate with any of the people listed above to gather the required information to complete the application.

-The applicant should be the person with the highest priority, as set out in Section 36 of the Funeral Services General Regulation, which is based on their relationship with the deceased individual.
+The applicant should be the person with the highest priority, which is based on their relationship with the deceased individual, as set out in section 36 of the General Regulation to the Funeral Services Act.
 If the person who has the right to make arrangements is not available, or is unwilling, the right passes to the next person as listed below:

 * In some situations, the spouse or adult interdependent partner may not have been living with the individual who passed away, for example, a person was in a care facility due to health reasons.

 A staff member may reach out by email, phone or letter to clarify information and will work with you to collect all the information required to make a decision.
-Once a decision is made, a staff member will send an email with the approval or denial details.
+Once a decision is made, a staff member will send a letter, first by email, and then again by mail, with the approval or denial details.

 Once approved, a payment will be issued.
-In most situations, the approved payment is forwarded directly to the funeral service provider.
+In most situations, the approved payment is forwarded directly to the funeral service provider and cemetery, if applicable.

-If you are a spouse or cohabiting partner of the deceased or a parent of a deceased minor you can chose to have the payments sent directly to you.
-By choosing this option, you agree to make payments to all service providers themselves.
+If you are responsible survivor of the deceased (includes the spouse or partner of the deceased, or a parent of a deceased dependent child), you can choose to have the payments sent directly to you.
+Note, by choosing this option, you agree to pay all service providers yourself.

 If you were denied benefits or the full amount requested, you may appeal the decision.
 Details are provided in your email or letter of denial.

-If you have any questions, or want clarification, contact us.
+If you have any questions, or need clarification, contact us.

 Connect with the Health and Funeral Benefits Unit if you have questions: